trek/trek.github.com/_posts/2012-08-30-advice_on_and_instruction_in_the_use_of_emberjs.md

 When we load an Ember application at a particular url it will attempt to match and transition into a state with matching `route` pattern and call the state's `connectOutlets` and `serialize` callbacks.
-When we reload at '#/kselden', for example, The router matches to the state with the `route` pattern of '/:githubUserName', transitions into it, then calls `connectOutlets` with the router as the first argument and a second argument of ... no context at all.
+When we reload at '#/kselden', for example, The router matches the state with the `route` pattern of '/:githubUserName', transitions into it, then calls `connectOutlets` with the router as the first argument and a second argument of ... no context at all.
 Finally, `serialize` is called, also with an `undefined` context, and the